 - bias or perception of bias;

-- the requirements for awarding qualifications
+- the requirements for awarding qualifications.

-Furthermore, under this ground, a student may claim that their performance was impaired in assessment(s) taken prior to being issued a University Internal Needs Assessment Report (INAR) approving assessment related adjustments.
+Furthermore, under this ground, a student may claim that their performance was impaired in assessment(s) taken prior to being issued a University Internal Needs Assessment Report (INAR) approving assessment-related adjustments.
 Such appeals will normally only be considered for assessments undertaken in the same academic year in which the INAR was issued.

-Ground of Appeal -Termination of Student Registration
+Termination of Student Registration Appeal

 ‘Termination of Student Registration’ is a decision to terminate a student’s enrolment at the University where they shall cease to be a student of the University.

 Please note that appeals are, by their nature, often complex, requiring dialogue with various University offices to determine a full and accurate record and understanding of the events concerned.
-All appeals are considered on their individual merits and unfortunately this can sometimes mean that decisions take some time to reach.
+All appeals are considered on their individual merits and unfortunately, this can sometimes mean that decisions take some time to reach.